cited/nagios-webmin-module/docs/editors/objects/objectconfs.rst

 Restart Nagios
 =============

-For the mapping to take effect, you must restart Apache HTTPD server.
+For the new cfg to register, you must restart Nagios.

-This can be done via Servers > Apache Webserver in your control panel.
+This can be done via Servers > Nagios in your control panel.

 It can also be done via command line using::

-    service httpd restart
+    systemctl restart nagios.service